 OAHS will maintain or access a waiting list of eligible applicants for the rental of non-profit units.
 Applications will be drawn from the waiting list in chronological order but priority will be given to applicants that are experiencing one or more of the Mandatory Placement Criteria.
 If the waiting list fails to produce applicants that fall under the Mandatory Placement Criteria, OAHS will then place applicants into the units by chronological order.

 Yes, we certainly consider need.
 We also prioritize families/persons escaping violence; people who are without housing to be without housing through no fault of their own; people with no alternative but to separate and seek living accommodations with other family members because of the lack of affordable housing; people currently living with hazardous, unsafe or inadequate facilities.

 For most of our rental units, utilities are paid by the tenant.
 For some of our multi-unit properties, utilities are included in gross rents but there may be surcharges for ancillary equipment such as air conditioners.
-Please contact one of our Regional Offices for details.
+Please contact the Housing Serivces Department for details.